What is shibori?

 Combining the traditional with the new

-Here at Romor Designs we can see the potential in reworking traditional forms into new patterns.
+Here at Romor Designs I can see the potential in reworking traditional forms into new patterns.
 This is one of the most exciting things about shibori and working with textiles; there are so many variations.
-This allows us to create beautiful and individual pieces that will stand the test of time
+This allows me to create beautiful and individual pieces that will stand the test of time

 I combine different learned disciplines together to construct new textiles and play with pattern.
 Traditional Japanese techniques are dissected and reassembled using equally traditional quilting techniques, transforming ancient designs into new forms.
 Layering natural dyes with these techniques introduces a further element of rich colour to the resulting textiles.